src-d/datasets/PublicGitArchiveUASTs/ClickHouse/README.md

 As was already mentioned in the [schema section](#schema), the UASTs are flattened in a lossy way.
 This includes the aggressive normalization of the data for each programming language.
 While we did our best at detecting the possible problems early on, a few sneaked inside when it was too late to fix them.
+Furthermore, the dataset was not updated after the 21st of september, so any commit merged after will not have been included.

-Below is the list of known issues:
+Below is an incomplete list of known issues:

+* Duplication:
+    * Some repositories were processed multiple times, because they appeared in multiple Parquet files.
+We created the DB by iterating on each Parquet file, and did not check for duplicate rows.
+    * Errors inherited from Babelfish that are language-specific, e.g. [duplicate go comments](https://github.com/bblfsh/go-driver/issues/56).
-* TODO Romain
+* Missing data:
+    * Due to how we traversed the trees, some useful information was erased, e.g. all Ruby imports were unfortunately discarded.
+See [here](https://github.com/src-d/uast2clickhouse/issues/11).
+    * Errors inherited from Babelfish that are language-specific, e.g. some drivers do not keep keywords.
+* Wrong ordering: the `left` and the `right` columns are sometimes unreliable, due to how we traversed the UASTs and propagated positional information.
+The line numbers should always be correct though.

+If you notice something strange or have trouble using the dataset, please speak up [here](https://github.com/src-d/uast2clickhouse/issues) and we will help to find a workaround.
+The dump will not be updated until Public Git Archive v3 is released in 2020.

 ### License